seanbao/mnemonas/deploy/public-access/README.en.md

 base_url = "https://nas.example.com"
 ```

 `host` should be restricted to the local listener. `trusted_proxy_hops = 1` lets MnemoNAS trust `X-Forwarded-*` headers from same-host Traefik or cloudflared, so HTTPS detection, client addresses, login rate limiting, and download cookies are evaluated correctly.
 If the reverse proxy does not reach MnemoNAS from loopback, list the proxy IP address or CIDR in `[server].trusted_proxy_cidrs`.

-When sharing is enabled, `share.base_url` should use the public HTTPS domain.
+When sharing is enabled, `share.base_url` should use the public HTTPS domain or the reverse-proxy application base path, such as `https://nas.example.com/mnemonas`.
+It should not include the `/s` share route; otherwise generated share links may contain a duplicated `/s/s` route.

+Public deployments also require `share.base_url` to use the default HTTPS port and to contain no userinfo, query string, fragment, backslash, duplicated path slash, or `.`/`..` path segments.

+`mnemonas-doctor --public-domain` fails HTTP URLs, non-443 ports, userinfo, query strings, fragments, backslashes, duplicated path slashes, `.`/`..` path segments, and invalid hostnames; empty values, host mismatches, or paths already ending in `/s` produce a manual-review warning.

 Public deployments should still run: